onespacemedia/cms/docs/README.md

 The current version of onespacemedia-cms should always be compatible with the current LTS version of Django.

+## Requirements

+Onespacemedia CMS assumes Jinja2 templating with [django-jinja](https://github.com/niwinz/django-jinja), search with [django-watson](https://github.com/etianen/django-watson/issues), and very little else.

-## Features enabled by default
+## Features

+onespacemedia-cms comes with very few features by default.
+It has very few opinions about what how your project should work, and plays well with all your existing models.

+-  Hierarchal page management with no depth limit.
 -  Publication controls with online preview.
 -  Pre-configured WYSIWYG editor widgets (using TinyMCE)
--  Hierarchal page management with no depth limit.
 -  Image and file management, with easy embedding via WYSIWYG editors or pure model fields.
 -  Internal / external links in menus (via bundled `links` app).
 -  Version control and rollback (via [django-reversion](https://github.com/etianen/django-reversion)).
 -  Automatic SEO-friendly redirect management (via [django-historylinks](https://github.com/etianen/django-historylinks)).
 -  Full-text search with relevance ranking (via [django-watson](https://github.com/etianen/django-watson)).
+-  Many optional helper model classes

 ## Getting started